AAP127/ECE196_team10/problem.md

 ## Our Motivation:

 The team chose to tackle this issue because it is a recurring problem that affects both students and faculty, often leading to negative consequences.
 These include wasted time and the need to park in illegal spaces-- resulting in the risk of recieving overpriced parking tickets.
 This challenge also extends beyond on-campus parking and includes many public parking strutures.
 Our motivation comes from not only how common this issue is, but also from experiencing it ourselves.
-By tackling this problem, we aim to create a solution that improves campus life for students and faculty.
+By tackling this problem, we aim to create a solution that **improves campus life for students and faculty**.

 <img src="source/problem/ParkingTicket.jpg" alt="Image of parking ticket" width="75%" height="auto">